MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 The default is set low because it defines how long resources on the broker will be assigned, and in early use (when default was 1 week) brokers would often get overloaded with very long queues for left-over experiments.

+This *subtopic* option should appear after the *expire* setting in files for the topic bindings to apply to the given queue.

 filename <keyword> (default:None)